AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/1-reference-guide.md

 For the different kinds of time-series that Antares manages in a non-deterministic way (load, thermal generation, hydro power, wind power, solar power or renewable depending on the option chosen):

 1. **Choice of the kind of time-series to use**
-Either « ready-made » or «stochastic » (i.e. Antares-generated), defined by setting the value to either "on" or "off"
+Either « ready-made » or «stochastic » (i.e. Antares-generated), defined by setting the value to either "on" or "off".
+Note that for Thermal time-series, the cluster-wise parameter may overrule this global parameter (see Thermal window description below).

 2. **For stochastic TS only**:
     - **Number** Number of TS to generate